dafny-lang/dafny/docs/DafnyRef/Topics.md

-This section explains with examples the support in Dafny for well-founded functions, extreme predicates, and proofs regarding these.
+This section explains with examples the support in Dafny for well-founded functions, extreme predicates, and proofs regarding these, building on the concepts explained in the previous section.

-TODO: This topic appears to replicate the previous section

 ### 24.5.1.
 Well-founded Functions in Dafny